rustysbro2/SmartServe/README.md

 # My Discord Bot

-This is a Discord bot built with Discord.js that provides various features for your server.
+Welcome to My Discord Bot!
+This bot is designed to enhance your Discord server with various fun and useful features.

 ## Features

-- Music: Play and manage music in voice channels.
+- Music Player: Play and manage music in voice channels.
 - Invite Tracker: Track and manage invites for your server.

-## Commands
+## How to Use

-- `/help`: List all commands or get info about a specific command.
+1. Invite the bot to your Discord server by clicking on this [Invite Link](https://discord.com/oauth2/authorize?client_id=YOUR_CLIENT_ID&permissions=YOUR_PERMISSIONS&scope=bot), replacing `YOUR_CLIENT_ID` with your bot's client ID and `YOUR_PERMISSIONS` with the necessary permissions.
+2. Make sure the bot has the required permissions to perform its functions.
+3. Type the following commands to interact with the bot:
-- `/play`: Play a song.
+   - `!play <song name>`: Play a song in a voice channel.
-- `/voteskip`: Vote to skip the current song.
+   - `!skip`: Skip the current song.
-- `/setinvitechannel`: Set the invite tracking channel.
+   - `!setinvitechannel <channel>`: Set the channel to track invites.

-## Setup
+## Feedback and Support

-1. Clone the repository: `git clone https://github.com/your-username/your-repo.git`
-2. Install dependencies: `npm install`
-3. Configure the bot token and other settings in `config.js`.
-4. Start the bot: `node bot.js`
+If you encounter any issues or have suggestions for improving the bot, please feel free to join our [Support Server](https://discord.gg/example) and let us know.
+We appreciate your feedback!

-## Contributing
+## Credits

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature: `git checkout -b feature-name`
-3. Make your changes and commit them: `git commit -m "Your commit message"`
-4. Push the changes to your forked repository: `git push origin feature-name`
-5. Open a pull request in the main repository.
+This bot was created by [Your Name](https://github.com/yourusername).

 ## License